Tools In

 Extract images from source code

-Clear after sensitive data
+Clear All after sensitive data

 Privacy & Security